nickjj/passify/README.md

 ### Hash

+Hash a password using bcrypt.
+Supply your plain text password and then give it a callback.

     passify.hash('secretpassword', function(err, hash) {
       console.log(hash);
       // the hashed result.
     });

 ### Compare

+Compare a password using bcrypt.
+Supply your plain text password and a potential hashed version of it.

+It will return true if the hash matches or false if it does not.

     passify.compare('123', 'hashed-version-of-123-would-actually-be-here', function(err, bool) {
       console.log(bool);